Angatar/mailman2/README.md

 ## Using with Kubernetes

-You can use as templates the YAML files provided in the k8s directory (deployment, service,load-balancer, ingress) of this repository for a fast set up with kubernetes.
+You can use as templates the YAML files provided in the k8s directory (deployment, service, load-balancer, ingress) of this repository for a fast set up with kubernetes.